zly2006/Pumpkin/README.md

   - [x] Bungeecord
   - [x] Velocity

-Check out our [Github Project](https://github.com/orgs/Pumpkin-MC/projects/3) to see current progress
+Check out our [Github Project](https://github.com/orgs/Pumpkin-MC/projects/3) to see current progress.

 ## How to run

-See our [Quick Start](https://pumpkinmc.org/about/quick-start.html) Guide to get Pumpkin running
+See our [Quick Start](https://pumpkinmc.org/about/quick-start.html) guide to get Pumpkin running.

 ## Contributions